kiraistakenlol/epunch/README.md

 Users have a personal QR code and digital punch cards for various businesses.
 Businesses scan the user's QR code to add punches.
 Accumulated punches lead to rewards.

-## Core Entities

-Based on the high-level user scenarios, the following essential entities are identified:

-1.  **User:** The customer who collects punches and redeems rewards.
-    *   *Key in scenario:* The "I" in the user stories, needs an "E-PUNCH identity."

-2.  **Merchant:** The business offering the loyalty program (e.g., Cafe Central).
-    *   *Key in scenario:* The "Cafe Central," the one whose "staff" interacts with the system.

-3.  **Loyalty Program:** The specific offer a Merchant provides, defining the rules and the reward.
-    *   *Example:* "10 punches for a free coffee".
-    *   *Key in scenario:* The "10 coffees get 1 free" offer, which implicitly includes the "Free Coffee" reward.

-4.  **Punch Card:** An individual User's participation and progress in a specific Merchant's Loyalty Program.
-    *   *Key in scenario:* The card that "appears in my E-PUNCH app," shows "1 out of 10 punches," and updates to "Reward Ready!" based on the Loyalty Program's terms.

-5.  **Punch:** A single instance of a mark or credit given to a User on their Punch Card.
-    *   *Key in scenario:* Each time the "punch count...increase[s]."

 ## User Journey

 ### Visiting "Pottery Cafe"